Gum Disease Treatment in Tamarac

 Gum disease is caused by excessive inflammation resulting from a continuous bacterial infection.
 Infection and inflammation irritate the gums, causing them to detach from the teeth.
 This allows bacteria to go deeper into the gum tissues.
 Due to toxic waste products from these bacteria, the gum and supporting bone is gradually broken down.

 Gum disease progresses from “gingivitis,” inflamed and bleeding gums only, to “periodontitis,” the detachment of gums from the teeth and progressive bone loss.
 If allowed to continue too long, tooth roots can decay, teeth can loosen and eventually be lost.
 Gum disease has been linked to serious health conditions in other parts of the body, so it is vital to treat it early and effectively.

-Highly Trained and Experienced Gum Disease Specialists
+Highly Trained and Experienced Gum Disease Specialist

 A team approach for maximum efficiency and comfort